 The fair value of financial instruments traded in active markets is based on quoted market prices at the date of the Statement of Financial Position.
 A market is regarded as active if quoted prices are readily and regularly available from an exchange, dealer, broker, industry group, pricing service, or regulatory agency, and those prices represent actual and regularly occurring market transactions on an arm's length basis.
-The quoted market price used for financial assets held by the Company is the current bid price.
+The quoted market price used for financial assets held by the Group is the current bid price.
 These instruments are included in Level 1.

 The fair value of financial instruments that are not traded in an active market is determined by using valuation techniques.
-These valuation techniques maximize the use of observable market data where it is available and rely as little as possible on the Company's specific estimates.
-If all significant inputs required to fair value an instrument are observable, the instrument is included in Level 2.
+These valuation techniques maximize the use of observable market data where it is available and rely as little as possible on the Group's specific estimates.
+If all significant inputs required to fair value an instrument are observable, the instrument is included in level 2.
 No financial instruments should be included in Level 2.
-If one or more of the significant inputs is not based on observable market inputs (i.e., unobservable inputs), the instrument is included in Level 3.
-These instruments are included in Level 3.
+If one or more of the significant inputs is not based on observable market inputs (i.e., unobservable inputs), the instrument is included in level 3.
 These instruments are included in Level 3.
 This is the case of the revaluation of certain categories of property, plant and equipment.